dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 ---
 # HOW TO INSTALL?

-You have two flavors of how to use it, or you can download ns-allinone-2.34 already modified [here] (link) or download the ns-allinone-2.34 clean package [here] (link) and modify the codes manually.
+You have two flavors of how to use it, for instance, you can download ns-allinone-2.34 already modified [here] (link) or download the ns-allinone-2.34 clean package [here] (link) and modify the codes manually.

 ## Manually changing:
 Taking into consideration that you already have the ns-allinone-2.34 version compiled, you will have to add the modifications in the files cmu-trace.h; AODV(.h and .cc); DSDV(.h and .cc); OLSR(.h and .cc); and DSR(.h and .cc), respectively.